segmentio/call-tracking-node/README.md

 mongod
 ```

 By default, there will be a local database running that's not password protected.
 In your `.env` file, set `MONGO_URL` to `mongodb://127.0.0.1/calltracking`.

-You
+Then, you'll need a `SEGMENT_WRITE_KEY`.
+This is the key that lets [Segment](https://segment.com/) ([sign up for free](https://segment.com/signup)), a customer data platform, know which project to collect analytics data from.
+You can find your `SEGMENT_WRITE_KEY` by following [this help article](https://help.segment.com/hc/en-us/articles/208330506-Where-do-I-find-my-writeKey-).

-should now be all set to run the app locally!
+You should now be all set to run the app locally!

 ### Running the Project